The Admirable Crichton: Act Two

 Loam, his family and friends, and Crichton are shipwrecked on a deserted tropical island.
-The resourceful Crichton is the only one of the party with any practical knowledge, and he assumes, initially with reluctance, the position of leader.
+The resourceful Crichton is the only one of the party with any practical knowledge, and he gradually assumes, initially with reluctance, the position of leader.
 This role begins to take on sinister tones when he starts training Ernest, one of the young aristocrats with them, to break a liking for laboured epigrams by putting his head in a bucket of water whenever he makes one.
 Crichton's social betters at first resist his growing influence and go their separate ways, but in a pivotal scene they return, showing their acquiescence by accepting the food Crichton alone has been able to find and cook.